Deir Yassin massacre: Plan Dalet and the role of the Haganah

+"The systematic nature of Plan Dalet is manifested in Deir Yassin, a pastoral and cordial village that had reached a non-aggression pact with the Hagana in Jerusalem, but was doomed to be wiped out because it was within the areas designated in Plan Dalet to be cleansed."

+Walid Khalidi also emphasized "the connection between the Haganah’s “Plan Dalet” [...] and what happened in Deir Yassin, explicitly linking the expulsion of the inhabitants to the Haganah’s overall planning."
+Khalidi states that the Haganah was involved in the attack on Deir Yassin through all stages, coordinating with and sending in the Irgun and Lehi forces, as well as participating in the fighting directly.

+Prior to the attack on Deir Yassin the Haganah had conducted a number of wartime massacres such as the Al-Khisas raid on Dec 18 1947, the Balad Al-Shayk massacre on Dec 31 1947, and the Sa'sa' massacre on Feb 14 1948.

+Pappé considers that the Haganah sent in the Irgun and Lehi "to absolve themselves from any official accountability."

-Irgun and Lehi militia
+Irgun and Lehi militias

-Most of the Jewish forces that attacked Deir Yassin belonged to two extremist, underground, militias, the Irgun (Etzel, abbreviated IZL) (National Military Organization), led by Menachem Begin, and the Lehi (Fighters for the Freedom of Israel, abbreviated LHI), also known as the Stern Gang, both aligned with the right-wing revisionist Zionist movement.
-Often referred to as "revisionists" (or "dissidents") because their ideological alignment contrasted with the Yishuv's (Jewish community in Palestine) dominant labor Zionist movement.
+Most of the Jewish forces that attacked Deir Yassin belonged to two extremist, underground, militias, the Irgun (Etzel, abbreviated IZL) (National Military Organization), led by Menachem Begin, and the Lehi (Fighters for the Freedom of Israel, abbreviated LHI), also known as the Stern Gang, both aligned with the right-wing Revisionist Zionist movement.

 Formed in 1931, Irgun was a militant group that broke away from the mainstream Jewish militia, the Haganah.
 During the 1936–39 Arab revolt in Palestine, in which Palestinian Arabs rose up against the British mandate authorities in protest at Jewish mass immigration into the country, Irgun's tactics had included bus and marketplace bombings, condemned by both the British and the Jewish Agency.
 Lehi, an Irgun splinter group, was formed in 1940 following Irgun's decision to declare a truce with the British during World War II.
 Lehi subsequently carried out a series of assassinations designed to force the British out of Palestine.
 In April 1948, it was estimated that the Irgun had 300 fighters in Jerusalem, and Lehi around 100.

+Both groups had committed numerous terror attacks against the British and the Arabs and historian Matthew Hogan writes that:

+Another organizational ethos, deliberate terror, undoubtedly constituted a principal factor in the massacre.
+The Irgun's self-admitted operational tactics were "terror, bombs, [and] assassination."

-Both groups had committed numerous terror attacks against the British and the Arabs but Deir Yassin would be their first proper military operation and the groups were keen to show their rival the Haganah their combat prowess.
-It was also their first joint operation since the split in 1940.
+Deir Yassin would be their first proper military operation and the groups were keen to show their rival, the Haganah, their combat prowess.
+The attack was the first joint operation between the groups since Lehi split from the Irgun in 1940.